Elonius/BoeingSocialResponsibility/BoeingPresentation.md

 - Philanthropy rank = 66
 - Financial rank = 69
 <!-- ^ Talking points ^
--Amber signal since March 2017 relating to the UN Global compact principle 2.
+- Boeing has had an amber signal since March 2017 relating to the UN Global compact principle 2.
-Businesses should make sure that they are not complicit in human rights abuses.
+- Businesses should make sure that they are not complicit in human rights abuses.
+- The alert signifies the severity, with amber being the middle.
 -Accused by NGOs of providing support to a saudi-led coalition violating international humanitarian law in Yemen.
 -->